Soellassy24/random-programming/README.md

     Input : "(([]" => Output : FALSE
     Input : "({)}" => Output : FALSE

+-A T Game, you can use your arrow button to move up, right, left, and down.
+Press Esc to exit the game

 -and, a triangle of headache, that include uppercase alphabet, lowercase alphabet, and number.